Website relaunch without ranking loss: The complete guide

 Rules for URL mapping:

-- Pages without traffic and without backlinks can be removed with 410 (Gone)
+- Pages with no traffic and no backlinks can be removed with a 410 (Gone) error.

-- Do not redirect everything to the homepage -- Google treats this as a soft 404
+- Don't redirect everything to the homepage – Google interprets this as a soft 404 error.

-Create a complete inventory list of all content:
+Create a complete inventory list of all contents:

-- Which pages perform well?
+- Which pages are performing well?
 (Keep + optimize)

 - Which pages have no traffic?
-(Consolidate or remove)
+(Consolidate or remove them)

-- Which content is missing?
+- What content is missing?
 (Plan new pages)

 - Which content is outdated?
 (Update)